TomNisbet/sap-plus/docs/_docs/ref-250-clock-reset-problem.md

 This condition is not a problem for the Ben Eater SAP-1 computer, but it can cause major issues for extended systems like NQSAP and SAP-Plus.

-### SAP-1 ###
+### SAP-1

-When the system comes out of reset, the first T0 state always loads zero into the MAR because it is loading the MAR from the PC and the PC is cleared during the reset condition.
-Missing the MAR load is not a problem with SAP-1 because the MAR is also cleared at reset and therefore already contains zero.
-The following T1 state will then load the IR with the instruction opcode at RAM address zero.
+The _T0_ step moves the contents of the PC into the MAR.
+When the system comes out of reset, the PC has been cleared to zero, so the first _T0_ step after a reset always loads zero into the MAR.
+In the SAP-1 design, the MAR is also cleared at reset, so the first _T0_ step doesn't actually do anything and it is not a problem if the step is skipped.

-The only complication for SAP-1 is that the PC did not increment in step T0, so the next instruction cycle will load and execute the instruction at address zero a second time.
-The first instruction in most programs is usually setting initial values for the system, so executing it twice won't cause any noticable problem.
+Due to clever design or good fortune, the SAP-1 design increments the PC in step _T1_ instead of in _T0_, so this is always done correctly.

-### SAP-Plus ###
+### SAP-Plus

 The SAP-Plus has two differences from SAP-1 that can cause issues at reset.
 The first is that the MAR is implemented using a 74LS377 8-bit register rather than a 74LS173 register.
 The 74LS377 does not have a CLR pin, so the SAP-Plus MAR is not cleared to zero at reset.
 If the rising CLK is not present in T0 to load the MAR, then the first T1 step will load the IR with a value from a random RAM address instead of from address zero.
 This will cause a random instruction to be executed after reset.